Alex-Werner/SBTree/README.md

 > Fast document store using B+ Tree for fields.
 Adapters support for In-Memory and FileSystem

-Complexity : `O(log(n))` - Help welcome to pass it `O(n)`.
-State : NOT FOR PRODUCTION (see remaining TODO / FIXME / ISSUES).
+State : Not battle tested on production.
+Many optimisation still to be done.

 This library's goal is to provide a way to quickly store document-based data in-memory or on the filesystem.
 It uses a field-specific indexing system relaying on B+Tree structure.
 This allow to handle a lot of data, and have them indexed without the need to keep the whole dataset in-memory.
 Most of the databases uses B-Tree (MongoDB, CouchDB) or B+Tree (InnoDB, MariaDB, MySQL).

 Note : By default.
-Everything except specifically excluded field are indexed
+Everything except specifically excluded field are indexed.
+Nested object are also indexed.
 Optional support for uniques key provided.

 ### Table of Contents